goradd/gofile/README.md

 gofile will copy the README.md file from /proj-src to the /a/b/ directory.

-Gofile exports the ModulePaths() function as a library so you can build your own module aware tools.
+gofile exports the ModulePaths() function as a library so you can build your own module aware tools.

 When specifying files using glob patterns (i.e *.txt), surround the file specifier with quotes so that gofile will process the pattern rather than the operating system.